BRAKEL3SS/BRAKEL3SS/README.md

 - 👋 Hi, I’m @BRAKEL3SS
 - 👀 I’m interested in learning web development!
-- 🌱 I’m currently learning Express and MongoDB
+- 🌱 I’m currently learning Python, Django, and PostgreSQL
 - 💞️ I’m looking to collaborate on any project that can help expand my skillset!
 - 📫 How to reach me: Email rck496@yahoo.com, LinkedIn https://www.linkedin.com/in/rck496/